What is The Property Tax?

 An exemption is a release from the obligation of having to pay taxes on all or part of a parcel of real property.
 Personal Exemptions are a reduction in taxes due to a particular personal circumstance and qualifications set forth in the Massachusetts General Laws.
 The burden is on the applicant to show that he or she falls within the expressed terms of the exemption provision.

-Personal Exemptions must be filed no later than January first of each year or three months after the mailing of the first actual tax bill (usually October 1st), whichever is later.
+Personal Exemptions must be filed no later than January 1st of each year or three months after the mailing of the first actual tax bill (usually October 1st), whichever is later.

 Exemptions are granted for one year only.
 An application must be filed each year.

-Full or partial exemptions are provided in the General Laws for the following persons (click the titles to expand for more information):
+Full or partial exemptions are provided in the General Laws for the following persons:

 Clause 41C – Elderly